TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Usage:
 ------------------------------
-While in ACC Heli (full menu), or in-mission (small menu) Hold the weapon <Reload> button (default R on keyboard, or B on controller) for a second to toggle the mod menu when in the ACC
+While in ACC Heli (full menu), or in-mission (small menu) Hold <Quick dive> (space key or X button on controller) for a second to toggle the mod menu when in the ACC or in-mission.
-Or hold <Quick dive> (space key or X button)when in mission.

 Use either Arrow keys or Dpad to navigate the menu.
 Up/Down to select option.